-Services that are covered for you What you must pay when you get these services Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-Wellness and Health Care Planning (WHP) Services As a CarePlus member, you have access to an online advance care planning resource called, MyDirectives [®] on www.careplushealthplans.com.
-This resource helps you to create an advance directive where you can combine the elements of a living will, medical power of attorney, do not attempt resuscitation, and an organ donation form.
-There is no coinsurance, copayment, or deductible to participate.
+Services that are covered for you What you must pay when you get these services the Original Medicare vision benefits listed above. ◉ "Welcome to Medicαre" preventive visit In-Network: The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Wellness and Health Care Planning (WHP) Services There is no coinsurance, As a CarePlus member, you have access to an online advance care planning resource called, MyDirectives® on www.careplushealthplans.com.
+This resource helps you to create an advance directive where you can combine the elements of a living will, medical power of attorney, do not attempt resuscitation, and an organ donation form. copayment, or deductible to participate.